william6542/william6542.github.io/Books.markdown

 -Jitterbug Perfume.
 Tom Robbins (1984).
 Finished 2022-10-05.

 -Certain Victory: The US Army in the Gulf War.
 (1993).
-By Brigadier General Robert H Scales Jr, and Office of the Chief of Staff.
+Brigadier General Robert H Scales Jr, and Office of the Chief of Staff.
 Finished 2022-10-10.

 -[Soviet Military Economic Relations.
 (1982).
 Subcomittee on international trade, finance, and security economics, of the Joint Economic Committee.
 US GPO.]({% post_url 2022-10-26-Soviet-Military-Economic-Relations %}) Finished 2022-10-13.